LedgerHQ/app-stellar/README.md

 ## Introduction

-This is the wallet app for the [Ledger Nano S](https://shop.ledger.com/products/ledger-nano-s), [Ledger Nano S Plus](https://shop.ledger.com/pages/ledger-nano-s-plus) and [Ledger Nano X](https://shop.ledger.com/pages/ledger-nano-x) that makes it possible to store [Stellar](https://www.stellar.org/)-based assets on those devices and generally sign any transaction for the Stellar network.
+This is the wallet app for the [Ledger hardware wallets](https://shop.ledger.com/) that makes it possible to store [Stellar](https://www.stellar.org/)-based assets on those devices and generally sign any transaction for the Stellar network.

 ## Documentation